-71 Theoretical physics Candidates are examined in their course work up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required by individual heads of school.
+74 Sociology and social policy Candidates are examined in the subjects of their course up to the end of Michaelmas term of the Senior Freshman year together with such reading additional as may be required.
+75 Theoretical physics Candidates are examined in their course work up to the end of the Michaelmas term of the Senior Freshman year together with such additional reading as may be required by individual heads of school.
 There will be two papers in mathematics and two in physics each of two hours' duration.
 One of the mathematics papers is a general paper and each physics paper contains at least one compulsory general question.
-Papers are weighted equally.
-72 World religions and theology Candidates are examined in four 2-hour papers covering the work of the first three semesters in each of the three strands: biblical studies, theology, religious studies, and a general paper.
-Each paper contains a compulsory general question.
 Papers are weighted equally.